 To discount or not to discount your programs

-The only time I would recommend discounting your one-on-one coaching services is when you offer a savings for those that pay in full for your 3 or 6-month program.
+The value of your program is the desired outcome, so the only time I would recommend discounting your one-on-one coaching services is when you offer a savings for those that pay in full for your 3 or 6-month program.
 A suggested savings would be 5% (I prefer saying the word “savings” to clients vs. “discount”).
 For a 3-month program priced at $600, that would be a savings of $30.

 Pricing for group online programs

-Again, depending on what you will include with your group online program, pricing will vary.
-In general, group coaching online pricing is half to two-thirds of your one-on-one program because it takes up less of your time and people are not receiving individualized attention.
+Again, depending on the promised outcome and what you will include with your group online program, pricing will vary.
+In general, group coaching online pricing is anywhere between 1/3 – 1/2 of your one-on-one program because it takes up less of your time and people are not receiving one-on-one time with you.

 Know your goals

 You also want to determine your income goals, and how you can plug the pieces into place to reach those goals.
 For example: If you price your 1-on-1 coaching program at $197 per month, how many clients do you need to meet your income needs?
 Perhaps you want to offer a combination of one-on-one coaching and group online coaching to mix things up a bit, and bring in more revenue.